 Free Dress Days

 GWA believes that the uniform we require should be a source of pride.
 As such, “Free Dress” days will be very infrequent and designated by school administration.
 Even on designated “Free Dress” days the standards we require for cleanliness, modesty, clean clothing in good repair and grooming still apply.
 GWA reserves the right to be the ultimate authority in deciding what constitutes appropriate school attire.

 (Grades 6-8 Only)

-Wednesdays: Middle school students are encouraged to have ‘Dress-Up Wednesdays.’
+Dress-Up Days: Middle school students are encouraged to have ‘Dress-Up Days’ on Fridays.
 On these days students should wear clothing appropriate for ‘professional dress’ or special events such as church or weddings.
-This may include short or long-sleeved dress shirts and ties, dress style pants, dresses and skirts of modest styles, and other more formal attire.
+This may include short or long-sleeved collared dress shirts with ties, dress style pants, dresses and skirts of modest styles, and other more formal attire.
 Pants or skirts may be dress material or regular uniform style.
-Students may wear ‘dressy’ shoes.
-School colors are encouraged but not mandatory on Dress-Up Wednesdays.
+Students may wear ‘dressy’ shoes (no flat sandals or flip-flops).
+School colors are encouraged but not mandatory on Dress-Up days.

-Fridays: Dress-Down days (uniform pants and shoes with GWA Spirit Shirts (available through the school and on the GWA website).
-Students may also wear SOLID T-Shirts in Red, White, or Navy or college themed T-Shirts on dress-down days.
-Students may NOT wear any T-shirt on dress down days.
+Dress-Down Days: On dress down days (Wednesdays), middle school students may wear uniform pants and shoes with GWA Spirit T-Shirts (available through the school and on the GWA website).
+Students may also wear college themed T-Shirts on dress-down days.
+Students may NOT wear sports jerseys or random T-shirts on dress down days.
 Please use guidelines above.

 Outerware: Middle schoolers may wear GWA letterman style jackets and sweaters (must be purchased through GWA or GWA approved retailer).
 Students may add patches and/or pins appropriate for school (athletics, clubs, etc).
 Students may have their names embroidered at their own cost.